xan105/CnC-Online/README.md

 ## Env Var

-### `RA3_PATCH=ON|OFF` (ON)
+#### `RA3_PATCH = ON|OFF` (ON)

 > "Wall Crash" Fix.

-When enabled patches a "NULL pointer dereference" game crash caused by a player ordering some structures (for example, wall) to move.<br />
-Apparently this is a common occurence when playing online where a griever will crash the game for the others when loosing.<br />
+When enabled patches a "NULL pointer dereference" game crash caused by a player ordering some structures (for example, wall) to move.
+Apparently this is a common occurence when playing online where a griever will crash the game for the others when loosing.

 This patch is enabled by default.

-NB: Red Alert 3 v1.12 only.
+Red Alert 3 v1.12 only.

 ## Reminder for Online Play